jncraton/operating-systems-cpsc4420/lectures/10-scheduling.md

 ----------

 - OS determines which process to run next
-- Decision should be based on what the users of the system needs
+- Decision should be based on what the users of the system need
 - Should optimize resource use

 Waiting Threads